 For cooks, it's a personal choice

-Charcoal grills take a little more effort than outdoor electric grills or gas grills.
+Charcoal grills take a little more effort than outdoor electric or gas models.
 The charcoal must be turned into hot coals before food can be placed on the rack.
 Starter fluid needs to be burned off completely to keep fumes from going into the food.
 Coals have to stay hot long enough to cook the food to the desired degree.

 Electric grills are safer to use

-Gas and charcoal grills have some inherent dangers - for example, possible explosion of the propane tank and floating hot embers.
+Gas and charcoal designs have some inherent dangers - for example, possible explosion of the propane tank and floating hot embers.
 Electric grills operate safely and efficiently.
 An indoor, outdoor, or tabletop electric grill can be used anywhere there is electricity.

 Unlike gas or charcoal, electric uses heating elements to cook meat, poultry, and vegetables.
 Food is placed on a grate located just above the electric heating elements.
 An easy-to-clean drip pan collects any juices produced while cooking.

 Most indoor options are much smaller than gas or charcoal, making them ideal for kitchen use.
 They can be placed on top of the stove, on a counter, or on a table.
 George Foreman designs are ideal for apartment dwellers who aren't permitted to have gas or charcoal units.

 Larger sizes can prepare meals for large families or many guests, just like their gas or charcoal counterparts.
 Outdoor electric grills can easily be stored during winter months, while outdoor gas and charcoal need to be covered or placed in a shed.